-Missiles can be rocket or jet propelled.
+Missiles can be rocket or jet propelled and launches typically occur far offshore or in special use airspace such as warning areas, air traffic control assigned airspace, and restricted areas.
 Sound due to missile and target launches is typically at a maximum at initiation of the booster rocket.
 It rapidly fades as the missile or target reaches optimal thrust conditions and the missile or target reaches a downrange distance where the booster burns out and the sustainer engine continues.
-Examples of launch noise sound levels are shown in Table 3.0-10.
+Examples of launch noise sound levels are shown in Table 3.0-11.

-Impact Noise (non-explosive)
+Impact Noise (Non-Explosive)

 Any object dropped in the water would create a noise upon impact, depending on the object's size, mass, and speed.
 Sounds of this type are produced by the kinetic energy transfer of the object with the target surface and are highly localized to the area of disturbance.
-A significant portion of an object's kinetic energy would be lost to splash, any deformation of the object, and other forms of non-mechanical energy (McLennan, 1997).
+A significant portion of an object's kinetic energy would be lost to splash, any deformation of the object, and other forms of nonmechanical energy (McLennan, 1997).
 The remaining energy could contribute to sound generation.
 Most objects would be only momentarily detectable, if at all, but some large objects traveling at high speeds could generate a broadband impulsive sound upon impact with the water surface.
 Sound associated with impact events is typically of low frequency (less than 250 Hz) and of short duration.